 Our behaviour strategy is aimed at improving educational outcomes for all pupils by promoting and supporting their engagement in education.
 We aim to develop a more positive focus on improving children’s engagement, motivation and well being.

 We believe that self-esteem affects all thinking and behaviour and impacts on learning and performance.
-We aim to provide positive everyday experiences so that our children are self confident and secure and so more likely to reach their full potential.
+We aim to provide positive everyday experiences so that our children are self confident and secure, with a strong sense of belonging, and so more likely to reach their full potential.

 This policy has been developed through a consultative process involving children, parents, staff and governors.
 It therefore reflects a common and agreed view.
 To ensure that this continues to be the case it will be reviewed annually and comments will be regularly invited through parent surveys, the newsletter and meetings of the School Council, staff and governors.